Would add a copy of the inspection report of the exterior elevated elements to the list of disclosures to prospective purchasers.

 Existing law requires the board of a condominium association to cause a visual inspection to be conducted, at least every 9 years, of the exterior elevated elements for which the association has maintenance or repair responsibility.
 Existing law requires the owner of a separate interest to provide specified documents to a prospective purchaser, as provided, and an association to provide to the owner of a separate interest, upon request, those specified documents.
 Existing law requires an association to distinguish and bill separately any fee charged for providing those specified documents to the owner and provides a form for billing disclosures.

-This bill would amend Civil Code Section 4525 to include in the list of documents that an owner is required to provide to a prospective purchaser the result of an inspection of any exterior elevated elements, and would modify the Civil Code Section 4528 form to reflect this requirement.
+This bill would amend Civil Code Section 4525 to include in the list of documents that an owner is required to provide to a prospective purchaser with a copy of the most recent inspection report of any exterior elevated elements, and would modify the Civil Code Section 4528 form to reflect this requirement.

 from the California Legislature's website